An IFA is short for Independent Financial Advisor. An IFA recommends financial products to their clients from financial institutes.

 • You are looking for advice for personal finances such as house purchases, having children, and other investments that can be stocks and mutual funds.

-• You are looking to take out life insurance
+• You are looking to take out life insurance, health insurance or income protection.

 • You are thinking of post-retirement expenses such as long-term care fees.